Learning Image Relations with Contrast Association Networks

 \section{Experiments}

 We consider five fundamental image transformations for the relation learning tasks.
 For image $\mathbf{x}$, its transformed image $\mathbf{y}$ is synthetically generated with ground-truth transformation parameters (or relation variables) $\mathbf{z}$.
 For each task, neural networks are trained in a supervised manner, given $\mathbf{x}$ and $\mathbf{y}$ as inputs and $\mathbf{z}$ as targets.
-Additionally, we also evaluate the models, which are trained on synthetic data, on real world images with ground-truth transformation parameters.
 We describe the details below.